sigoden/window-switcher/README.md

 ## Get Started

-- Download and unzip windows-switcher from [Github Release](https://github.com/sigoden/windows-switcher/releases).
+- Download and unzip window-switcher from [Github Release](https://github.com/sigoden/window-switcher/releases).
-- Double-click `Windows-Switcher.exe` to start it.
+- Double-click `window-switcher.exe` to start it.
 A trayicon will appear.
 - Done.
 Try use hotkey to switch windows.

 ## Configuration

-You can configure windows-switcher by creating a `windows-switcher.ini` file in the same directory as `windows-switcher.exe`.
+You can configure window-switcher by creating a `window-switcher.ini` file in the same directory as `window-switcher.exe`.

 The default configuration is as follows: